raspberrychris/londonexpertfinder2/content/_index.md

 ## [Pet Grooming](/services/pet-grooming)
 ⭐⭐⭐⭐⭐
-I took my dog to a pet grooming service and I have to say it was one of the best experiences I've ever had!
+I took my dog to a [pet grooming service][/services/pet-grooming] and I have to say it was one of the best experiences I've ever had!
 The staff was incredibly friendly and knowledgeable, and they took the time to answer all of my questions.
 The groomers were very gentle and patient with my pup, and they did an amazing job making her look and feel her best.
 My pup came out looking and smelling great, and she was so happy!
 I would highly recommend this pet grooming service to anyone looking for a great experience and a beautiful end result.
 I can't wait to take my pup back for her next grooming!

 ## [Cleaners](/services/cleaners)